ibm-cloud-docs/pattern-watson-speech-vision/networking-design.md

 A Transit Gateway is a managed network service that allows to simplify the network architecture and improve security by consolidating multiple networks into a single, highly available, and scalable platform.

 For more details on the IBM Cloud Transit Gateway refer to this [section in IBM Cloud Docs](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-about)
 {: note}

 ### ***6. Gateway VPN***

 A Gateway Virtual Private Network (VPN) is a service that enables to establish a secure, encrypted connection between the on-premises infrastructure and the IBM Cloud.
 This allows to extend the private network into the cloud, ensuring seamless communication between the internal resources and IBM Cloud-based services.

-- Enables to connect the private network (e.g., client's data center or branch office) directly to the IBM Cloud without exposing any internal resources to the public internet.
-- Reduces latency and improves performance by establishing a direct, optimized connection between the on-premises infrastructure and the IBM Cloud.
 - IPsec: Supports IP Security Protocol (IPSec) for encrypting and authenticating traffic.
 - MPLS: Supports Multiprotocol Label Switching (MPLS) for establishing a secure, managed connection between the on-premises infrastructure and the IBM Cloud.
 - VPG: Virtual Private Gateway provides a secure entrance point for traffic from the on-premises infrastructure to the IBM Cloud.
-- Supports connections with multiple cloud providers, allowing to use IBM Cloud alongside other clouds or networks.

 ### ***7. Bastion Host***